ByAUJay

 - Expected Revenue:

-- Staking rewards proportional to stake and network parameters.
+- Staking rewards based on your stake and the network parameters.

-- Net ROI: Must account for both operational costs and potential penalties.
+- Net ROI: Don't forget to factor in both operating costs and any potential penalties.

 5.2 Case Study: Enterprise Validator Setup